 \subsection{Accessibility}

 Despite global participation, Queer in AI's structure and operational design can discourage participation for many queer scientists.
-First, participation in a volunteer-run community not only requires organizers to have income that allows them to perform free labor, but also have access to computers, internet, and other resources required to even connect with Queer in AI.
+First, participation in a volunteer-run community not only requires organizers to have income that allows them to perform free labor but also have access to computers, internet, and other resources required to even connect with Queer in AI.
 Second, while Queer in AI strives to be intersectional, it severely lacks access to queer networks in countries from the Global South.
 It originated and primarily operated within a Western context during its initial years, which led to the inadvertent creation of barriers that limit its outreach.
-For example, because Queer in AI organizers are best connected with US and European institutions, its events are often co-located at conferences mostly attended by scientists residing in the Global North.
+For example, because Queer in AI organizers are best connected with US and European institutions, its events are often co-located at conferences attended mainly by scientists residing in the Global North.
 Further, its meetings often occur at times best aligned with European and American time zones, at the expense of much of Asia.
 Finally, all Queer in AI activities require English proficiency.

-While recent efforts from the community and focused outreach have reduced some of these barriers, significant work lies ahead in establishing truly global ways of participation, especially for countries where queerness is criminalized.
+While recent community and focused outreach efforts have reduced some of these barriers, significant work lies ahead in establishing truly global ways of participation, especially for countries where queerness is criminalized.
 Third, participation in Queer in AI exerts a toll on mental health and exhaustion of its organizers (Figure~\ref{fig:organizer_challenges}).
 This is partly due to Queer in AI's lack of formal structure, instead relying on individuals self-coordinating on initiatives of their choice.
 While efficient, this approach can make joining and keeping track of ongoing efforts challenging for newcomers and neurodivergent members of the community.
-Past organizers have also shared anecdotes of experiencing exhaustion, fatigue and anxiety due to a lack of accommodation of different working styles, and falling behind on personal schedules while undertaking operational work for Queer in AI (see Figure~\ref{fig:organizer_challenges}).
-This disproportionately impacts disabled and neurodivergent members, and is compounded for those marginalized based on intersecting identities.
+Past organizers have also shared anecdotes of experiencing exhaustion, fatigue, and anxiety due to a lack of accommodation of different working styles and falling behind on personal schedules while undertaking operational work for Queer in AI (see Figure~\ref{fig:organizer_challenges}).
+This disproportionately impacts disabled and neurodivergent members and is compounded for intersecting marginalized identities.